-In order to engage in language-based communication, one must be awake and attending to signs (language or some other of kind of sign).
+In order to engage in meaningful communication, a person must be awake and attending to signs (language or some other of kind of sign).
 This is a case of structural coupling between a communication system and a consciousness (or psychic) system.
 Communication depends fundamentally on consciousness, or conscious awareness; however, the events that constitute consciousness are operationally excluded from the communication (or social) system.
 The events happening within the psychic system are too complex to be incorporated into communication.
 They way a particular psychic system interprets a particular sign cannot be fully understood by another psychic system or a social system.
 If person A smiles and person B interprets the smile as an insult, there is no way for person A to know what happening in person B’s mind.
 In fact, person B cannot fully understand why she interprets a particular sign the way she does.
 The only thing that is needed for communication to happen is for some meaning to be formed, socially or psychologically.

-It’s important to understand that when two autonomous systems (e.g., two psychic systems or two different social systems) structurally couple, there is not a third system that emerges through combination.
+It’s important to understand that when two autonomous systems (e.g., a psychic system and a social system) structurally couple, there is not a third system that emerges through combination.
 In the horse-and-rider example, the material equipment does not constitute a system.
-That is to say, contrary to some sociological theory, the two systems are not integrated.
+That is to say, contrary to some sociological theory, the structurally coupled systems are not integrated.
 Two or more psychic systems cannot share the same thoughts, feelings, or perceptions.
 And while the political system and the economic system do structurally couple, they cannot form a third function system that combines the functions of politics and economics.
 That is to say, there is no third system that functions both economically and politically.
 A third system would cause the two systems to “stick together” and lose their autonomy.
 The “division of labor” between the systems would be lost.
 In the case of integration, if the economy collapsed, the political system would collapse with it–and vice versa.